 It is MCC's policy that all students must be present for 75% or more of the course.
-As this is an online course, your attendance is based on the completion of all assigned activities in a given week.
-Failure to complete any two consecutive weeks of work by the assigned due date or failure to complete all assignments for four weeks will result in you being dropped from the course.
+Failure to any four scheduled class dates will result in you being dropped from the course.
 You may withdraw from the course and request a grade of "W" by the student-initiated drop date.
 You must email me and specifically request to be dropped from the course.
 If you fail to uphold the requirements of this policy, you will receive the grade earned at the end of the semester.